-The following documents must be provided for all members of an applicant's household to not only assess an applicant's qualification for the Housing Register, but also to meet the requirements of the law on the Right To Rent.
+The following documents must be provided for all members of an applicant's household to not only assess an applicant's qualification for the Housing Register, but also to meet the requirements of the law on the Right to Rent.
 A full checklist of documents that must be provided for the Right to Rent can be found in Appendix 3 of this document. -

-- identification: preferably photo id that must be either a passport or drivers licence or birth certificate, preferably the long version - immigration status: passport and for non UK and EU applicants an Immigration Status Document issued by the Home Office, the Border and Immigration Agency, or the UK Border Agency to the holder with an endorsement indicating whether the applicant is allowed to stay in the UK - income and savings: pay slips; if self employed annual earnings and tax certificate from HM Revenue and Customs; statements for bank and savings accounts, bonds, equity and shares statements showing balance and interest and dividends; royalties statements; welfare benefit letters and statements; and any other document showing annual income and savings - assets: ownership of any residential or commercial property in the UK or elsewhere; commodities (precious metals, nonferrous metals, agriculture, energy or others) Real Estate Investment Trusts; insurance products (annuity, life settlements, catastrophe bonds and personal life insurance); derivatives; collectibles such as art, coins, or stamps; foreign currency; venture capital; private equity; distressed securities; and any other document to confirm the applicant's assets - local connection: bank statements, utility bills or Council Tax bills showing the applicant's current address; letter from the applicant's employer on their headed paper to confirm they are employed in Mole Valley, the date they commenced employment and number of hours worked per week; name and address of close family members living in Mole Valley; and any other document to confirm the applicant's local connection to Mole Valley and to a rural village or electoral ward
+- identification: preferably photo id that must be either a passport or drivers' licence or birth certificate, preferably the long version - immigration status: passport and for non-UK and EU applicants an Immigration Status Document issued by the Home Office, the Border and Immigration Agency, or the UK Border Agency to the holder with an endorsement indicating whether the applicant is allowed to stay in the UK - income and savings: pay slips; if self-employed annual earnings and tax certificate from HM Revenue and Customs; statements for bank and savings accounts, bonds, equity and shares statements showing balance and interest and dividends; royalties' statements; welfare benefit letters and statements; and any other document showing annual income and savings - local connection: bank statements, utility bills or Council Tax bills showing the applicant's current address; letter from the applicant's employer on their headed paper to confirm they are employed in Mole Valley, the date they commenced employment and number of hours worked per week; name and address of close family members living in Mole Valley; and any other document to confirm the applicant's local connection to Mole Valley and to a rural village or electoral ward